 Showing Mercy to the Least Among Us

 As Catholics, we have been called to show mercy to “the least among us”.
-Following in the lineage of Dorothy Day, Mother Teresa, and others we are called to be the hands, eyes, and ears of God for each other, and this call asks us to get very uncomfortable.
+Following in the steps of Dorothy Day, Mother Teresa, and others we are called to be the hands and feet, the eyes and ears of God for each other, and this call asks us to get very uncomfortable.
 We need to be uncomfortable enough with the state of things, and clear enough that we are one and the same with those who are suffering, that we will be motivated to use all that we have – our time, energy, talents, and gifts – in service of justice and compassion.

 Doing the Work of Mercy